bytebase/bytebase.com-old/content/docs/en/sql-review/review-rules/supported-rules.md

 #### How the rule works

-Bytebase checks if SQLs use the collation not in allow list.
+Bytebase checks if the SQL statement uses the collation outside of the allow list.

 Specifically, Bytebase checks: